hyperledger/fabric/docs/source/certs_management.md

 ### Client Certificates

-**Description**: Two types of Client certificates are issued for each organization:
+**Description**: Two types of Client Certificates are issued for each organization:

 1. **Organization Enrollment Certificate** - Authenticates the client identity for communication with peers and orderers.
 2. **TLS Certificate** - Authenticates client communications, and only required if mutual TLS is configured.

-Client certificates expire after one year, using the Hyperledger Fabric CA default settings.
-Client certificates can be re-enrolled using either command line Hyperledger Fabric CA utilities or the Fabric CA client SDK.
+Client Certificates expire after one year, using the Hyperledger Fabric CA default settings.
+Client Certificates can be re-enrolled using either command line Hyperledger Fabric CA utilities or the Fabric CA client SDK.

-**Impact if expired**: Client certificates must be re-enrolled before expiration or the client application will not be able to connect to the Fabric nodes.
+**Impact if expired**: Client Certificates must be re-enrolled before expiration or the client application will not be able to connect to the Fabric nodes.

 [Reference](https://hyperledger.github.io/fabric-sdk-node/release-2.2/FabricCAClient.html#reenroll__anchor)

 ### Certificate Decoding

-X.509 certificates are created by an enrollment of the certificate, based on its registration.
-The X.509 certificate contains metadata describing its purpose and identifying the parent CA. The cert expiration is specified in the **Not After** field.
+X.509 Certificates are created by an enrollment of the certificate, based on its registration.
+The X.509 Certificate contains metadata describing its purpose and identifying the parent CA. The cert expiration is specified in the **Not After** field.

 The certificate details can be decoded using the OpenSSL utility: